-We consent to the incorporation by reference in the registration statement (No. 333-205685) on Form S-8 and the registration statement (No. 333-213514) on Form S-3 of our reports dated March 25, 2022, with respect to the consolidated financial statements and financial statement schedule I of Ollie's Bargain Outlet Holdings, Inc. and the effectiveness of internal control over financial reporting.
+We consent to the incorporation by reference in the registration statement (No. 333-205685) on Form S-8 and the registration statement (No. 333-213514) on Form S-3 of our reports dated March 24, 2023, with respect to the consolidated financial statements of Ollie's Bargain Outlet Holdings, Inc. and the effectiveness of internal control over financial reporting.